Best New Jersey Clinical Psychology PhD & Doctorate Programs (PsyD) in New Jersey

 Doctor of Psychology in Clinical Psychology PsyD Programs

 The Doctor of Psychology (Psy.D.) in Clinical Psychology is a practice-based graduate degree program that introduces students to a number of advanced clinical topics in the field.
-PsyD Clinical Psychology curriculum usually involves coursework specific to the field and practical, clinical experience.
-Students take seminar style courses and may study topics such as:
+PsyD Clinical Psychology curriculum usually involves coursework specific to the field and practical clinical experience in medical centers.
+Students take seminar style courses to expand their knowledge base and may study topics such as:

 - Behavioral neuroscience